ktsuda/dotfiles/README.md

 ## ToDo

-- Add a script to install dotfiles that does not require the repository itself
+- Add a script that allows us to install dotfiles by downloading it